nevdelap/ned/README.md

 Options:
     -p, --pattern PATTERN
                         Specify a pattern.
-If the option isn't used the pattern must precede the files.
+If the option isn't used, the pattern must precede the files.
 The option allows the pattern to be put after the files for more convenient editing.